 Skip to main content

 When you collect a customer’s name — from a signup form, a checkout, or a CSV import — the data is rarely clean.
-People type “john,” “JOHN,” or “john smith” with extra spaces.
-Maestra automatically standardizes names so your emails and SMS don’t go out looking sloppy.
+People type “john,” “JON,” or “null smith”.
+Maestra automatically cleans up customer names — so you never send “Hey, null!” to a customer.

 What characters are allowed